LeibyteDev/tournament-scoring/README.md

 ## Tournament Scoring Program

-This program is a tournament scoring program which was created for a programming assignment.
+This program is a tournament scoring program which was created for a programming assignment.<br>

-The program was written in Python using a Tkinter graphical user interface.
+It was written in Python and it uses a Tkinter graphical user interface.